 People have said to me: ‘You should be focussing on the gender pay gap, not the gender investing gap.’
 That’s so stupid.
 It’s like saying ‘I broke my leg and my arm – but until I get my leg fixed I won’t pay any attention to my arm.’
 Frankly, we need to tackle all of it.

-Sallie Krawcheck was a guest speaker at the Dell Women's Entrepreneur Network (DWEN) Summit in Toronto this month.
+Sallie Krawcheck was a guest speaker at the Dell Women's Entrepreneur Network (DWEN) Summit in Toronto.